PearTr0191/ViDrive/README.md

 > The Web version of ViDrive is now live!
 Visit here: https://vidrive-web.pages.dev/

 > [!NOTE]
 > As of 2:41am UTC+7, 24/07/2026, ViDrive, as a CLI application, has reached the end of its active development timeline.
-The app will work fine as long as new data is pulled in on the user's end, but as a student project, this is it.
-I will seek field experts' advice and discuss initiatives to potentially bring ViDrive to more people, ideally in a more user-friendly and visually satisfying form factor, even though the code-ish font and sheer simplicity of Interactive Mode has grown on me hard.
+Occasional patches and improvements will be carried over from actively-developed ViDrive Web.

 * **Lifecycle TCO Analysis**: Generate a granular financial breakdown including acquisition, maintenance, and resale to uncover the true monthly cost of car ownership.
 Including:
 * **True Opportunity Costs**: Optionally account for the "Lost Bank Interest" on your invested capital through an average compound interest model.